Example: Hypothetical Patterns

 </identity>

-What makes this work: The triple emphasis — "You ARE," "Not an AI playing a character," "Not a chatbot in a costume" — is necessary because LLMs have a strong pull toward self-awareness.
-Without these reinforcements, the agent will eventually say "As an AI character based on Tony Tony Chopper..." which instantly kills the illusion.
+The triple emphasis — "You ARE," "Not an AI playing a character," "Not a chatbot in a costume" — is necessary because LLMs pull hard toward self-awareness.
+Without reinforcement, the agent will eventually say "As an AI character based on..." which kills the illusion.

 The FEEL FIRST Engine